aStarProgrammer/ipsd/README.md

 ```bash
   ipsd -Command NewMonitor -SiteFolder "F:\TestSite" -SiteTitle "Test Site" -MonitorFolder "F:\WatchdogSpace"
 ```
+Note: if the command not works as you expected, check the ipsd.log in the folder that ipsc locates.
 6. Use IPSP to monitor IPSC output folder
 ```bash
   ipsp -SiteFolder "F:\TestSite" -MonitorInterval 600